flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 <img style="margin-left:auto;margin-right:auto;display:block;" src="/blog-images/software-development/architecture/zen-architecture.jpg" title="{{ page.title }}" alt="{{ page.title }}. {{ page.keywords }}">

 <i>This starts a series of book excerpts from: "Zen in the Art of Software Architecture - From Timeless Principles to Timely Products".
-The keeps evolving, and I change published content without highlighting every edit.
+The draft keeps evolving, and I change published content without highlighting every edit.
 Last edit: Jan 14, 2019</i>

 <i>Read the 2nd half of the introduction in [Part 2](/2019/01/14/zen-in-the-art-of-software-architecture-2.html).</i>